pjlamb12/angular-loaders/projects/angular-loaders-lib/README.md

     NgLoadersModule.forRoot({ color: 'black', type: 'rotating-square' });

-There are two inputs:
+There are 5 possible inputs:
-`spinnerType` and `spinnerColor`.

-`spinnerType`: Choose one of the following values: 'rotating-square', 'pulsing-circles', 'growing-bars', 'rotating-cubes', 'growing-circle', 'ellipsis', 'cube-grid', 'rotating-dots'.
+-   `spinnerType`: Choose one of the following values: 'rotating-square', 'pulsing-circles', 'growing-bars', 'rotating-cubes', 'growing-circle', 'ellipsis', 'cube-grid', 'rotating-dots'.

-`spinnerColor`: A simple string (red) or hex formatted color (#ff0000).
+-   `spinnerColor`: A simple string (red) or hex formatted color (#ff0000).

+-   `coverContainer`: A boolean value to determine if it should fully cover the parent container.
+Make sure to set the parent container's position to relative.

+-   `overlayColor`: A simple string (white) or hex formatted color representing the color of the overlay.
+The overlay only shows up if `coverContainer` is true.
+Defaults to #ffffff;

+-   `overlayOpacity`: A number representing the opacity of the overlay.
+The overlay only shows up if `coverContainer` is true.
+Defaults to 0.5;